-Ambassador William (Bill) E. Todd was confirmed as the U.S. Ambassador to the Kingdom of Cambodia on March 29, 2012 by the U.S. Senate and sworn in on April 17, 2012.
+Ambassador-Designate William (Bill) A. Heidt was confirmed as the U.S. Ambassador-Designate to the Kingdom of Cambodia on August 5, 2015 by the U.S. Senate and sworn in on September 14, 2015.

 Prior to his confirmation, Ambassador-Designate Heidt, a career member of the Foreign Service, served as Chief of Staff to the Under Secretary for Economic Growth, Energy, and the Environment at the Department of State.
 In that role, Ambassador-Designate Heidt helped shape U.S. global engagement on international economic, trade, energy, and environmental issues, including Secretarial initiatives on wildlife trafficking, ocean conservation, and economic diplomacy.

 From 2009-12, Ambassador-Designate Heidt served as Deputy Chief of Mission at the U.S. Embassy in Warsaw, Poland.
 In Warsaw, he worked closely with the European Command to establish the first permanent U.S. military presence in Poland, directed preparations for a visit by President Obama, and managed the U.S. Government’s response to the tragic crash of the Polish President’s aircraft in 2010.